 Kristine Kohut grew up in the US Air Force, living in such places as Oregon, Mississippi, The Netherlands, England, California and Virginia.
-She dreamed of being a published writer from a very young age, submitting many pointless stories to children’s magazines for consideration, her father all the while secretly copying them and mailing them to relatives.
+She dreamed of being a published writer from a very young age, and submitted many pointless stories to children’s magazines for consideration.
+All the while, her father secretly copied her stories and mailed them to relatives.

 At 37, Kristine moved to the States to be an Air Force wife.
-She wrote Big Toe People shortly after their honeymoon and has been editing it as changes in duty stations, teaching community college English, and parenting have allowed.
-Another big revision is expected, and a more streamlined 2nd edition will come out as time permits.
-Meanwhile, a tween hero’s quest set in Okinawa, Japan is in the revision stages with high hopes of finding a publisher in the near future.
+She wrote Big Toe People shortly after their honeymoon and edited it as changes in duty stations, teaching community college English, and parenting allowed.
+Another big revision is expected, and a more streamlined 2nd edition will come out some day.
+Meanwhile, a tween hero’s quest set in Okinawa, Japan is in the last editing and revision stages before Kristine seeks a literary agent and publisher for her new series.

-She and her pilot husband adopted two sons, one in 2011 and the other in 2012.
+She and her pilot husband adopted two sons in 2011 and 2012.

 Ms. Kohut has an undergraduate degree in English with a Writing concentration and an M.Ed. for teaching Secondary English, both from George Mason University in Fairfax, Virginia.
-More pertinent to the content of this novel, however, is her long stint of singlehood.
+More pertinent to the content her novel Big Toe People, however, is her long stint of singlehood.
 There’s plenty of material in her past to draw upon for inspiring chick novels, that’s for sure.